Andrea-Augello/Binary-calculator/README.md

 ## Utilities

 This section of code provides some hardware abstraction.
 The code begins with peripherals registers definitions, followed by some short words used to make the code more readable.
 Another utility function defined in this file is `DELAY`, which implements with a busy loop a wait for the time passed as argument (in microseconds).
+This function makes use of the CLO register of the system timer.

 The other FORTH words in this file deal with low-level GPIO functionalities: function selection and setting the pull for the input pins.